chaijs/chaijs.github.io/data/guide/helpers/add_method_as_property.md

 For use with our model example, we are going to construct an example that allows us to test Arthur's age exactly, or chain into Chai's numerical comparators, such as `above`, `below`, and `within`.
-You will need learn how to overwrite methods without destroying core functionality, but we get to that a bit later.
+You will need to learn how to overwrite methods without destroying core functionality, but we get to that a bit later.

 Our goal will allow for all of the following to pass.